RN to BSN Fully Online Program

-The Bronson School of Nursing at Western Michigan University offers an online Bachelor of Science in Nursing R.N.-B.S.N. program, specifically designed to accommodate the needs and schedules of working nurses.
-You can complete this program in two years or fewer.
-This program is available to registered nurses who have graduated from an associate or diploma program.
+The Bronson School of Nursing at Western Michigan University offers a fully online Bachelor of Science in Nursing RN to BSN program, specifically designed to accommodate the needs and schedules of working nurses.
+You can complete this program in as little as one year, or you can take courses part-time over two years.
+This program is available to registered nurses who have graduated from an accredited associate or diploma program.

-If you have any questions about the R.N.-B.S.N. program, contact Tracy Corstange, Advisor and Manager of Recruitment and Outreach, for the Bronson School of Nursing.
+If you have any questions about the RN to BSN program, contact Tracy Corstange, Advisor and Manager of Recruitment and Outreach, for the Bronson School of Nursing.

 One-on-one interaction